 Need Help Saving Water?

-Staff are now offering free water audits to assist businesses and home owners in reducing their water use.
-Learn more at www.cambriacsd.org/water-audit.
+Staff are now offering free water use efficiency surveys to assist businesses and homeowners in reducing water use.
+Learn more at www.cambriacsd.org/wue-walk-through.

 Water Saving Tips

 - Limit showers to 5 minutes and install a 1.5 gallon-per-minute (gpm) showerhead.

 - Install water efficient fixtures, i.e. replace 3.5 or 5-gallon toilets with 1.28 gallon-per-flush or dual flush toilets.

 - Run only full loads in your washing machine and dishwasher.

 - Scrape your plate instead of rinsing it before loading it into the dishwasher.
 Considering putting food waste in compost instead of down your garbage disposal.